mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 ## Message Content

 Next, enter your message using the Subject and Body fields.
-Links will be rendered as clickable when the message will be sent out, but to embed a link within a word, HTML is required.
+Links will be rendered as clickable when the message is sent.
+Markdown is supported for advanced formatting, such as embedding a link within a word.

 ## Choose recipients